Jennserene/Jennserene/README.md

 ##### Here is some fun information about me:

-🔭 I’m currently working on [Headmate Helper](https://github.com/Jennserene/HeadmateHelper)
+🔭 I’m currently working on [Media Wishlist](https://github.com/Jennserene/MediaWishlist)

 🌱 I’m currently working for 8th Light as an Apprentice

 💬 Ask me about Psychology, Astrophysics, or Gaming

-😄 Pronouns: they/them or she/her
+😄 Pronouns: they/them

 ⚡ Fun fact: the 'Serene' in my username is actually my middle name.